 - October 2010 – August 2015

-Technical assistance consultant to the CMS Money Follows the Person Demonstration Project with New Editions Consulting, Inc. Provided technical assistance to MFP grantees, CMS and New Editions Consulting, Inc. (prime contractor) with a focus on developing and implementing Medicaid HCBS waivers and state plan amendments that offer participant-directed services; participant-directed care planning, systems transformation and rebalancing activities.
+Subject matter expert and technical assistance (TA) consultant to the CMS Money Follows the Person Demonstration Project under a consulting agreement with New Editions Consulting, Inc. Provided TA to MFP grantees, CMS and New Editions Consulting, Inc. (prime contractor) with a focus on developing and implementing Medicaid HCBS waivers and state plan amendments that offer participant-directed services; participant-directed care planning, systems transformation and rebalancing activities.

 Robert Wood Johnson Foundation Cash and Counseling Demonstration and Evaluation and Next Steps Projects for Boston College Graduate School of Social Work, Chestnut Hill, MA